-Never expose battery to open flame or electric spark-chemical action in the battery generates hydrogen gas which is flammable and explosive.
-Do not allow battery fluid to fabrics. contact eves. skin, painted surfaces-fluid is a corrosive sulfuric acid solution which could cause serious personal injury or damage.
-FLUSH ANY property CONTACTED AREA WITH WATER IMMEDIATELY AND THOROUGHLY.
-WEAR EYE PROTECTION WHEN WORKING ON OR NEAR BATTERY, Remove rings, metal watchbands and other metal jewelry before working on or around a battery.
+Never expose battery to open flame or electric spark-chemical action in the battery generates hydrogen gas which is flammable and explosive. battery Do not allow fluid fabrics. contact eves. skin. painted surfaces-fluid is a corrosive acid solution which could sulfuric cause serious personal injury or property damage.
+FLUSH CONTACTED AREA WITH WATER IMMEDIATELY ANDWEAR THOROUGHLY.
+PROTECTION WHEN WORKING ON OR NEAR BATTERY, Remove rings, metal watchbands and other metal jewelry before working on or around a battery.
 Be careful in using metal tools and equipment.
 If such metals should contact the positive battery terminal (or metal in contact with it) and any other metal on the vehicle, a short circuit may occur which could cause personal injury.
 Batteries and battery acid should always be kept out of the reach of children.